congca0/congca0.github.io/home.md

 I also serve as a Nordic Co-Editor of the *Scandinavian Journal of Public Health* and an Associate Editor of *Biometrics*.

-<strong style="color: #8B0000;">Research Interests:</strong> Causal AI · Causal Inference · Machine Learning · Population Health · Precision Medicine · Real-World Evidence
+<strong style="color: #8B0000;">Research Interests:</strong> Causal AI · Machine Learning · Population Health · Precision Medicine · Real-World Evidence